lukasrosenberger/academic/index.md

 **Napoleon’s schools: Education and Invention during the Industrial Revolution in France**
   <details>
   <summary>Abstract</summary>

-  Did math and science education contribute to invention during early stages of Industrialization?
+Was math and science education relevant for invention during the first Industrial Revolution?
-This paper uses a quasi-natural experiment in France to estimate the causal effect of gaining or loosing access to higher secondary school education in math and science on local patenting as measure for invention ca 1800 to 1850.
+This paper uses a quasi-natural experiment in France to estimate the causal effect of higher secondary school education in math and science on invention between 1800 and 1850.
-The experiment exploits plausibly exogenous variation in geography of public secondary schools and their curriculum before the French Revolution, during which schools were closed and endowments confiscated.
-Ten years later during Napoleon's reign, schools and the mathematical--scientific curriculum were re-instated, yet differently allocated to regions and towns.
-While aggregate school enrollment stagnated between 1789 and 1840, there was considerable heterogeneity across regions, with enrollment dropping by up to 90\% or increasing up to 150\% compared to pre-revolution levels.
+In the French Revolution, all public secondary schools in France were closed down and their endowments expropriated.
+During Napoleon's reign, schools and curriculum were re-instated but with a different geographic allocation.
-Regional correlations confirm a strong education--invention gradient for the time period after Napoleon: Towns with high-quality math and science education had substantially higher patenting after 1820/1830 than averages towns, whereas town without math and science education had in fact less invention patenting .
+On the regional level, I find a positive education--invention gradient.
+Regions with high-quality math and science education had substantially higher patenting than regions with little math and science, while regions without math and science had less patenting overall.
-The town-level identification strategy will identify the causal effect of gaining or loosing education by conditioning on the presence or absence of education after Napoleon, which is potentially endogenous, and by instrumenting education as of 1789 based on plausibly exogenous historical determinants.
+On the town level, I can estimate the causal effect of gaining or losing math and science education by combining two elements: (i) Instrumenting education as of 1789 based on plausibly exogenous historical determinants and (ii) conditioning on the presence or absence of this education after Napoleon to control for the endogeneity of current education.

+ and
   <br>
   &nbsp;
   </details>

-**Catching-up, forging ahead, or falling behind?
+**Catching up, forging ahead, or falling behind?
 Technological gaps during the Industrial Revolution**
   <br>
   &ensp; with Carl Hallmann and Emre Enez Yavuz (Northwestern).